Updated: Aug 26, 2022

 We are all sitting around watching TV this is a great TV binge snack.

 3 qt Popped popcorn 1 T. dill weed

 3 c.
 Shoestring potato sticks 1 tsp Worchestershire sauce

 1 c. salted mixed nuts 1/2 tsp lemon pepper

 1/4 c. melted butter 1/4 tsp. onion salt

-In an un-greased pan combine popcorn, potato stick and nuts.
+In an un-greased pan combine popcorn, potato stick, and nuts.
 In a separate bowl combine the remaining ingredients.
 Pour over popcorn mixture and toss to coat.
-Baked uncovered at 350° 8 to 10 minutes.
+Baked uncovered at 350° for 8 to 10 minutes.

 What Is The Difference Between

 When You Like A Flower, You Just Pluck It.